Google Nexus: Nexus S

-The Nexus S, manufactured by Samsung, was released in December 2010 to coincide with the release of Android 2.3 Gingerbread.
+The Nexus S, manufactured by Samsung, was released on December 16, 2010, to coincide with the release of Android 2.3 Gingerbread.
 In December 2011 it was updated to Android 4.0 Ice Cream Sandwich, with most variations later being updatable to Android 4.1 Jelly Bean in July 2012.
 The device's support was ended after 4.1 Jelly Bean and no longer receives updates from Google.